shabbychef/mazealls/README.md

 # triangle maze

-An equilateral triangle maze can be computed in a number of different ways:
+An equilateral triangle maze can be constructed in a number of different ways:

 1. Create four equilateral mazes with lines with holes between them.
 This only works if the side length of the original is a power of two.